-This bill amends existing South Dakota law regarding the compensation for easements obtained through eminent domain, particularly for projects that require easements from multiple landowners.
+This bill amends existing South Dakota law regarding compensation for easements obtained through eminent domain, particularly for projects that require easements from multiple landowners.
 It clarifies that the only issue to be tried by a jury is the amount of compensation for the property taken or damaged.
 Additionally, it specifies that compensation for easements acquired through eminent domain must be determined according to new provisions outlined in the bill.
-The amendments to sections 21-35-15 and 21-35-18 remove previous language and insert new requirements for how compensation is assessed.
+The amendments also state that the jury must return a verdict detailing the compensation for each distinct lot or parcel of land taken, but this requirement does not apply to easements acquired for projects involving multiple landowners.

-A new section is added to establish that the minimum compensation for an easement acquired through eminent domain must be equivalent to the highest per-unit price negotiated for a comparable easement for the same project.
-The bill defines "comparable easement" as one for land of similar productivity, use, and value, taking into account factors such as fair market value, access, existing land use, soil quality, and zoning.
-This aims to ensure fair compensation for landowners affected by such projects.
+A new section is introduced that establishes a minimum compensation standard for easements acquired through eminent domain for such projects.
+This minimum compensation must be equivalent to the highest per-unit price negotiated for a comparable easement for the same project, regardless of whether it was obtained voluntarily or through eminent domain.
+The bill defines "comparable easement" based on factors related to fair market value, including land productivity, use, and zoning.
+This legislative change aims to ensure fair compensation for landowners affected by eminent domain actions in multi-landowner projects.

 Statutes affected: Introduced, 02/05/2025: 21-35-15, 21-35-18